Alzheimer's

 In the last decade, Alzheimer’s disease research has gained significant momentum.
 Scientists are uncovering how lifestyle factors influence risk, improving blood-based biomarker testing for earlier and less invasive diagnosis, and advancing treatment options that slow disease progression.
 But much remains unknown.

-Erin Hascup, PhD, executive director of the Smith Alzheimer’s Center at SIU Medicine, shares her insights into the current where research stands and what the future holds.
+Erin Hascup, PhD, executive director of the Smith Alzheimer’s Center at SIU Medicine, shares some insights on these developments and what the future holds.

 What are the latest advances in Alzheimer’s research?